 Photo credit: Katie Jamieson.

 Wayne Henderson – Wayne is renowned not only for his guitar playing, but his ability to make guitars and other instruments that are highly prized by musicians around the world.
 As a performer, Wayne has entertained audiences at Carnegie Hall, the Smithsonian Folklife Festival, and on the Prairie Home Companion radio show with Garrison Keillor.
 He also performed on the international Masters of the Steel Guitar tours.
 The Wayne Henderson Guitar Contest and Music Festival began in his honor in 1995 and the Wayne C. Henderson School of Appalachian arts was opened in Wayne’s honor in 2015.
+In 1995, Wayne was awarded a National Heritage Fellowship from the National Endowment for the Arts.

 Photo credit: CameronDavidson@CameronDavidson.com